Yaoyx/Curriculum_Vitae/index.md

 <p style='text-align: right;'> 2019 – 2020 </p>

 **Gene set enrichment analysis,** Dr. Lisa Sharkey‘s lab at University of Michigan (cooperation) <br />
-- Finding out biological pathways in mice that are associated with several drug treatments
+- Use WGCNA to find out biological pathways in mice that are associated with anti-aging treatments
 <p style='text-align: right;'> 2018 </p>